Android-PowerUser/Windows_11-ExaGear/README.md

 123pan.com is no longer online and the required obb file has apparently not been available for download for a long time.

+##### Miscellaneous

+There is also the version main.31.com.ludashi.benchmark.obb, which can no longer be found either.
+But it still works that way.

+You could upload them if you have them.